Skip to content

 2. Measure the percentage of bootstrap iterations where the cumulative return falls below zero.

-The bootstrap loss percentage highlights the likelihood of encountering significant underperformance in varied market conditions.
-A lower percentage indicates greater robustness, while a higher value warns of vulnerability under adverse scenarios.
+The bootstrap loss percentage highlights the likelihood of encountering significant underperformance across varied resampled scenarios.
+A lower percentage indicates greater robustness, while a higher value suggests greater vulnerability under adverse conditions.